 (Keep reading here.)

-I recently had the opportunity to read and review Icelandic author Andri Snær Magnason's LoveStar, a novel which I wasn't sure was going to be my style, but then ended up quite enjoying.
+I recently had the opportunity to read and review Icelandic author Andri Snær Magnason’s LoveStar, a novel which I wasn’t sure was going to be my style, but then ended up quite enjoying.
 My review was published on Three Percent, and is also below in full.
 I would highly recommend reading the interview that I link to in the first paragraph, too.
 A lot of interesting details there about Andri Snær’s early writing career and business strategies, which included a sales deal brokered with the Bónus grocery store chain.

-March's issue of the Grapevine featured a review of a wonderful book by yours truly (I wrote the review, that is, not the wonderful book), which is now available online.
+March’s issue of the Grapevine featured a review of a wonderful book by yours truly (I wrote the review, that is, not the wonderful book), which is now available online.
 The book, Reply to a Letter From Helga, was written by Bergsveinn Birgisson, translated by Philip Roughton, and AmazonCrossing published the translation in January.
-It's an epistolary novel, a love letter written by a man in his old age to the woman he loved in his youth.
+It’s an epistolary novel, a love letter written by a man in his old age to the woman he loved in his youth.
 It is also a love letter to a way of life, a difficult and sometimes isolated way of life, farming in the country, but one in which relationships with nature and animals are just as important and often, just as fulfilling, as those that someone has with other people.

 (Reblogged from Eth & Thorn)

 Yesterday was a big day, everyone.
 And if you haven’t heard about why via the onslaught of emails, Facebook messages, giddy phone calls, etc, I’d like to share my new pet project with you now.
 (For those of you who already know about this–bear with me!)